Skip to Main Content

 Finding documents online

-Google can also be an effective tool for tracking down a particular document - Search on the title of the document with the author and the word text (or digital or document) to track down the original text.
-Example: A Retrospect Ezra Pound text
+• Google can also be an effective tool for tracking down a particular document - Search on the title of the document with the author and the word text to track down the original text.
+For example: A Retrospect Ezra Pound text .
+With documents found through Google, be sure to consider the provenance of the text.
+What agency has taken responsibility for digitizing or publishing this text online?
+Do they identify their protocols for maintaining the integrity of sources?

 Historical Criticism considers a work of literature as a statement, a text engaged in debate with contemporary cultural mores and other texts.
 This historical context provides "a larger field of meaning in which a text can and should be situated in order to be understood fully." * How do you identify representative texts within a cultural debate or discourse?
 Some approaches: